SpoturDeal/MMM-Domoticz/README.md

                 coThreshold: 650,
 		subMenus: true,
 		showItems: ['temperature','energy','battery','co','blinds','humidity','baro','usage'],
-		excludedDevices: ['none','add your own']  // Device that will not be shown }
+		excludedDevices: ['none','add your own'],  // Device that will not be shown
+		textWhite: false
+	}
 }
 ```